-The Brewster Council on Aging is our landlord, and we have a wonderful, symbiotic relationship with them.
+The Brewster Council on Aging used to be our landlord, and we have a wonderful, symbiotic relationship with them.
 We donate paper goods of various kinds that they add to their distribution to several elderly people who live in Brewster.
 In addition we give monetary support for special programs.

 The Ekklesia Society was established in 1996 as a result of the drift of the western Anglican churches from Biblical faith.
 Genuine Biblical faith includes fidelity to the historic teaching of who God is and how we are to live.
 Key elements of this are both evangelism and care for the poor.
 Ekklesia has fostered relationships among leaders in the global south and churches still aligned with orthodox theology and practice in North America and served as a catalyst for many development projects.